Skip to main content

 2. Enter the variant name and choose the appropriate locale (eg. German), then click Create Variant

-If you have localization content guidelines, you can attach a variant to a style guide so Ditto’s AI Magic Translate can ingest those rules as it generates the localized content.
+Magic Translate uses AI to generate translations for your text items directly in Ditto based on the variant’s locale code — no exporting or copy-pasting required.
+Additionally, if you have localization specific content guidelines, you can attach a variant to a style guide so Ditto’s AI Magic Translate can ingest those rules as it generates the localized content.

 Attach a variant to a style guide: